jfahmy/Prose-and-Babel-API/README.md

 # Prose-and-Babel-API: Experimenting with GRPC and prose generating scripts.

-This respository holds the server code and resources needed to return Haikus, Markov Chain generated sentences, and Fibonacci poems, when requested from a GRPC client.
+This respository holds the server code and resources needed to return Haikus, Markov Chain generated sentences, and Fibonacci poems, when they are requested from a GRPC client.
 My GRPC client repository [lives here](https://github.com/jfahmy/BabelBots).
+However, after downloading the ProseAndBabel_pb2.py and ProseAndBabel_pb2_grpc.py files, this server can be used with any client.
+When working with a GRPC API, these two files serve to define the rpc method calls that are available between the server and client.

+## Example sample calls as they exist in this repository:

+### Requesting a Haiku:

+SAMPLE CALL - This will return a haiku as a string: response = stub.GetFib(ProseAndBabel_pb2.BabelRequest()) repsone.prose

+### Requesting a Markov Sentence:

+SAMPLE CALL - This will return a Markov sentence as a string:

+response = stub.UserMarkov(ProseAndBabel_pb2.BabelRequest(ask=text))
+response.prose

+### Requesting a Fibonacci Poem:

+SAMPLE CALL - This will return a Fibonacci poem as a string: response = stub.GetFib(ProseAndBabel_pb2.BabelRequest()) response.prose

 ## The Steps I followed to setup this GRPC application: